 But hold on a minute there.

 We cannot be good listeners if we are quick to judge the story, clouding it with our biases or desire to correct a wrong.
-This can be exceedingly hard to do when we feel connected to the story in some ways or if it happens to someone we love and care about.
+This can be exceedingly difficult to do when we feel connected to the story in some ways or if it happens to someone we love and care about.

 But we need to remember this when we are listening; it is about them, not us.
 And for that, we ought to remain open to whatever truth that may come.
 We must also refrain from the temptation of hearing a few words, then spending time in our heads forming our reply, devising a plan for action for them and waiting to tell them what we think and what they should do.

 I get it.
 When it comes to burnout – something many of us have experienced – we can easily get swayed with wanting to fix the problem.
-We want to formulate a self-care plan or stand up for them because we believe they’ve been unfairly treated.
+We want to formulate a self-care plan or stand up for them because we believe they’ve been hurt or unfairly treated.

 But before we get to that point just yet, let’s take a few steps back.
 Let us not forget that sometimes for a lot of people, taking that first step can be scary.
 Opening up and sharing their struggles can make them feel vulnerable.
 We want to honor that.
 Which is why, we must come back to the basics of reaching out, holding space and genuinely listening to their story.